 Product Cold Call Opener

-The salesperson in this cold call example for cybersecurity uses a product cold call opener, which is opens a cold call by sharing details about the product being sold.
+The salesperson in this cold call example for cybersecurity uses a product cold call opener, which opens a cold call by sharing details about the product being sold.

 We are a cybersecurity company.